martyxho/insta-clone/README.md

 # insta-clone

-Clone of Instagram built with React, Javascript, CSS.
+Clone of Instagram built with React, Javascript, CSS, Firebase.

 Has full functionality for user accounts, creating and deleting posts, liking, commenting and following.